maDU59/FancyWorldAnimations/README.md

 ## 📦 Modpack

 Feel free to add this mod in your modpacks.
 If you do so, telling me would also be nice.</br>
-In case of conflict with another mod, you can disable animations on specific blocks/mods using a config file in the config folder `fwa-blacklist.json`.</br>
+In case of conflict with another mod, you can disable animations on specific blocks/mods using a config file in the config folder `fwa-blacklist.json`.
+This file is not created by default, you need to create it if it doesn't exist</br>
 Example:
 ```json
 {